 When an injury causes a blood vessel wall to break, platelets are activated.
 They change shape from round to spiny, stick to the broken vessel wall and each other, and begin to plug the break.
 They also interact with other blood proteins to form fibrin.
 Fibrin strands form a net that entraps more platelets and blood cells, producing a clot that plugs the break.

 What can go wrong with the clotting process?

 Some health problems cause your body to form too many blood clots (excessive blood clotting Excessive Clotting ).
 Your clotting factors may be overactive.
 Or there may be a problem with your clot-dissolving system.

 Too much clotting can lead to other problems such as:

-Pulmonary embolism Pulmonary Embolism (PE) Pulmonary is a medical word that refers to the lungs.
-An embolism is a clump of material (usually a blood clot) moving through your bloodstream.
-An embolism usually gets stuck when it gets to... read more , a problem that happens when your blood carries clots from your legs, pelvis, or belly area into your lungs
+Pulmonary embolism Pulmonary Embolism (PE) A pulmonary embolism is a clump of material (usually a blood clot) that gets stuck while moving through your bloodstream and blocks a blood vessel in your lungs.
+A pulmonary embolism blocks... read more , a problem that happens when your blood carries clots from your legs, pelvis, or belly area into your lungs

 Not enough clotting

 Some health problems keep your body from clotting enough.
 Even small damage to a blood vessel may lead to serious bruising and bleeding Bruising and Bleeding Bruising or bleeding after an injury is normal.
 However, some people have blood clotting disorders that cause them to bruise or bleed too easily, such as after very minor injuries or even no... read more .
 You may not have enough platelets, or they may not work properly.
 Or you might not have enough clotting factors.
 Some medicines affect your ability to form clots.

 If your blood is clotting too much, doctors may give you: